simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 Ramsana left for Ladak.
 He could not stand the low places of the north.
-"Either I leave or die" Of course, Ladakis pass their whole lives on heights not lower than - twelve thousand feet.
+"Either I leave or die" Of course, Ladakis pass their whole lives on heights not lower than - 12,000 feet.
 It is a pity for Ramsana.
 One can confidently depend on Ladakis to watch things.
 The Oirot drivers are not like the Ladakis.

 - - - - -